 How to Combat Spring Fatigue

-On average, it takes about a month for the body to get used to the new season and get over spring fever.
+On average, it takes about a month for the body to get used to the new season and get over spring fatigue.
 Here are a few tips to help you weather the change of seasons:

 - Take advantage of as much daylight as possible and get out in the sun regularly.